canonical/microceph/docs/snap/tutorial/get-started.rst

 You have deployed a healthy Ceph cluster on a single-node and enabled RGW on it.
 Even better, you have consumed the storage in that cluster by creating a bucket and storing an image object in it.
 Curious to see what else you can do with MicroCeph?

-See our :doc:`how-to guides <../how-to/index>`, packed with instructions to help you achieve specific goals with MicroCeph.
+See our :ref:`how-to guides <snap-how-to>`, packed with instructions to help you achieve specific goals with MicroCeph.

-Or, explore our :doc:`Explanation <../explanation/index>` and
-:doc:`Reference <../reference/index>` sections for additional information and quick references.
+Or, explore our :ref:`Explanation <snap-explanation>` and :ref:`Reference <snap-reference>` sections for additional information and quick references.